luiul/eda_utils/readme.md

 ## 3. Update submodule to latest commit on remote

-To update the contents of a submodule, you should follow these steps:
+To update the contents of a submodule to the latest commit on its remote repository, including the option to update recursively, follow these steps:

-1. Change to the submodule directory:
+1. Change to the Submodule Directory:

     ```shell
     cd <submodule_dir>
     ```

-2. Checkout the desired branch:
+2. Checkout the Desired Branch and ensure you're on the desired branch, typically `main`:

     ```shell
     git checkout main
     ```

-3. Pull from the remote:
+3. Pull from the Remote:

     ```shell
     git pull origin main
     ```

-4. Change back to your project root:
+4. (Optional) Recursively Update Submodules.
+If your submodule contains nested submodules and you wish to update all of them to their latest commits, use the following command from the submodule directory:

     ```shell
-    cd ..
+    git submodule update --recursive --remote
     ```

-5. Add the updated submodule changes:
+5. Change Back to Your Project Root, add and Commit the Updated Submodule Changes:

     ```shell
+    cd ..
-    git add <parent_repo_dir>
+    git add <submodule_dir>
+    git commit -m "Updated submodule to the latest commit"
     ```

-6. Commit the changes:
+6. Push the Changes:

     ```shell
-    git commit -m "Updated submodule"
-    ```

-7. Push the changes to your remote repository:

-    ```shell
     git push origin main
     ```

+**Note:** The optional step provides a way to ensure that all nested submodules within your submodule are also updated to their latest commits, offering a comprehensive update across your project's dependencies.
+This approach simplifies managing complex projects with multiple nested submodules.

 ## 4. Setup Git to automatically pull submodules